citp/privacy-policy-historical/a/au/aus/aussiestockforums.com.md

 To send you emails: Aussie Stock Forums from time to time may send its members emails which may include advertising material, site news or announcements.

 Please note that members can choose to opt out of emails from Aussie Stock Forums any time by following the instructions at the bottom of the email.
-Please also note that if you choose to opt out of the emails your account will no longer be valid as it is a condition of membership that you accept all emails from Aussie Stock Forums.
+Please also note that if you choose to opt out of the emails your access to the forums will be restricted, as it is a condition of membership that you accept all emails from Aussie Stock Forums.

-Aussie Stock Forums may also use your information for any of the following general purposes: to customize the advertising and content you see, fulfil your requests for products and services, improve our services, contact you, conduct research, and provide anonymous reporting for internal and external clients.
+Aussie Stock Forums may also use your information for any of the following general purposes: to customize the advertising and content you see, fulfill your requests for products and services, improve our services, contact you, conduct research, and provide anonymous reporting for internal and external clients.

 **Information Sharing & Disclosure**

 We do not sell, trade or otherwise transfer to outside parties your personally identifiable information.
 This does not include trusted third parties who assist us in the daily operation of our website, conducting our business, or serving you so long as those parties agree to keep your information confidential.
 We may also release your information when we believe release may be appropriate to comply with law, litigation, enforce our site policies or protect ours or others rights, property or safety.
-No personally identifiable visitor information may be provided to other parties for advertising or marketing purposes.
+No personally identifiable visitor information is provided to other parties for advertising or marketing purposes.

 Your personal information will be transferred to any new company or organisation that may acquire or merge with Aussie Stock Forums in the future.
 In this situation, members will be notified of any such event before a transfer takes place.